iot-lab/iot-lab-gateway/DEVELOPER.md

     make BOARD={node_name} local-integration-test

-This will create a temporary config directorty, containing the board_type and hostname, equivalent to the /var/local/config in the IoT-LAB infrastructure, and run `tox -e test`
+This will create a temporary config directory, containing the board_type and hostname, equivalent to the `/var/local/config` in the IoT-LAB infrastructure, and run `tox -e test`

 Appendices